tytydraco/yessleep/out/My_town_was_built_around_a_lake_Nobody_will_admit_the_lake_exists.md

 That some things you never get to know.

-Some things you have to live your whole life without [the answer](https://www.reddit.com/r/lucasGandola/comments/1lklmnq/welcome/).
+Some things you have to live your whole life without an [answer to](https://www.reddit.com/r/lucasGandola/comments/1lklmnq/welcome/).